patmejia/microbiome-trivia/to-do.md

 8. High Score btn working to display webpage `highscore.html`.
 Users with highest socres updates correctly.

+9. Finish displaying rest of questions as hard code.
+Do not use `.json` for now,

+10. Calibrate HUD display, scores, and score panel makes sense.

+# To-do:
+### *pending...*
 9. Make a simple website that serves, fetchs questions from `questions.json`

-# To-do:
 ### *pending...*
 - update text style of questions
 - fix display, style of question font so that i fits in most smallest width (and height) properly fitted.